Pebble Beach-Upper Forest/Sheppard’s Knoll/Ocean Pines

 Ocean Pines condominium complex is located through the Highway One gate to Pebble Beach along Scenic Drive.
 Residents enjoy sweeping ocean views amidst the towering pines and all the conveniences of condo living.

-As of June 13th there are currently 9 homes actively on the market in this neighborhood and range in price from 1.789 million for a 4 bedroom, 3 bathroom, 2,740 Sqft extensively remodeled home on a 10,396 SqFt lot to 860K for a 3 bedroom, 2 bathroom, single level Ranch style home with 1,775 SqFt of living space on a 13,260 SqFt lot.
+As of July 30th, there are 12 homes active on the market.
+These homes range in price from 2.995 million for a 3 bedroom, 2 full and 2 half bathroom, Mediterranean home with 3,570 SqFt of living space on a 11,963 SqFt lot to 595K for a 2 bedroom, 2 bathroom condominium with 1,492 SqFt of living space.
 Click here to preview all homes for sale in Pebble Beach in the Upper Forest/Sheppard’s Knoll, Ocean Pines neighborhood.
 To preview all Pebble Beach real estate available click on the link.

 Historical Market Information